Hongda-OSU/CSE3901-Calculator/README.md

 * MR: Presents stored value on calculator display and assigns value to appropriate operand.
 * M+: Adds the currently displayed value to the value stored in memory.
 Does not change display.
 * M-: Subtracts the currently displayed value to the value stored in memory.
 Does not change display.

-### Other buttons
-* Sign(+/-): Clicking the button switches the sign of the number on display to its opposite.
-* Pi: Clicking this button inserts the value pi to the display.
-* Equal: Clicking this button will evaluate the current expression if applicable.
-* Decimal point: Clicking this button adds a decimal point for a float number.